-The model is saved in an XGBoost internal binary format which is universal among the various XGBoost interfaces.
+The model is saved in an XGBoost internal format which is universal among the various XGBoost interfaces.
 Auxiliary attributes of the Python Booster object (such as feature_names) will not be saved.
 To preserve all attributes, pickle the Booster object.

-Parameters fname (string) - Output file name
+Parameters fname (string or os.PathLike) - Output file name